apapiu/apapiu.github.io/_posts/2015-01-07-risk_strategies.md

 Remember the situation: you have 20 armies as the attacker and we are attacking a defending army of 10.
 Based on the code above, we get a probability of .9382 for distance = 8 so this means you are in between (3.5 and 19.5) 93.8% of the time.
 For the player this is not that great : it basically says you are 93% confident that you'll end up with anywhere in between 3.5 and 19.5 armies - a very wide interval.
 This cuts down to the main issue a lot of plaer have with risk - it's too high variance - luck playes to big of a role.
 So even if you play very well you'll only see the benefits in the very long run.
 However let's try to summarise the srategies we discovered using your Monte Carlo simulations:

-1. Risk is a high variance game.
-Even if you play optimally you will lose many times.
+**1. Risk is a high variance game.
+Even if you play optimally you will lose many times.**

-2. The Atacker has a slight advantage and the advantage become bigger as the number of attacking armies increases.
+**2. The Atacker has a slight advantage and the advantage become bigger as the number of attacking armies increases.**

-3. You gain most by attacking armies that are slighly weaker than yours.
-Never attack armies that are stronger than yours.
+**3. You gain most by attacking armies that are slighly weaker than yours.
+Never attack armies that are stronger than yours.**

-4. Attack an a defending force of the samze size only if you have 5 or more armies to attack with.
+**4. Attack an a defending force of the samze size only if you have 5 or more armies to attack with.**